bitwalker/conform/README.md

 [![Build
 Status](https://travis-ci.org/bitwalker/conform.svg?branch=master)](https://travis-ci.org/bitwalker/conform)

 The definition of conform is "Adapt or conform oneself to new or different conditions".
-As this library is used to adapt your application to it's deployed environment, I think it's rather fitting.
+As this library is used to adapt your application to its deployed environment, I think it's rather fitting.
 It's also a play on the word configuration, and the fact that Conform uses an init-style configuration, maintained in a `.conf` file.

 Conform is a library for Elixir applications.
-It's original intended use is in exrm as a means of providing a simplified configuration file for deployed releases, but is flexible enough to work for any use case where you want init-style configuration translated to Elixir/Erlang terms.
-It is inspired directly by `basho/cuttlefish`, and in fact uses it's .conf parser.
+Its original intended use is in exrm as means of providing a simplified configuration file for deployed releases, but is flexible enough to work for any use case where you want init-style configuration translated to Elixir/Erlang terms.
+It is inspired directly by `basho/cuttlefish`, and in fact uses its .conf parser.
 Beyond that, you can look at conform as a reduced (but growing!) implementation of cuttlefish in Elixir.

 ## Usage

-You can use Conform either via it's API, which is simple and easy to pick up, or by building the escript and running that via the command line.
+You can use Conform either via its API, which is simple and easy to pick up, or by building the escript and running that via the command line.

 Running the escript's help, you'll see how it's used: